Piyush014/FRT-foundit/README.md

 This is my Microsoft Future Ready Talent Internship Project.

+## Problem Statement:
+The jewelry industry, particularly the segment involving traditional and heritage designs, faces significant challenges in the digital age.
+Triveni Jewelers, a reputed name in traditional and modern jewelry, currently lacks a robust online presence, which limits their reach to potential customers who prefer online shopping due to convenience, wider selection, and the ability to compare prices and designs effortlessly.
+This absence of an e-commerce platform not only hinders their ability to tap into a broader market but also affects customer engagement and sales conversion rates.
+Developing a comprehensive e-commerce website for Triveni Jewelers presents a significant opportunity to address these challenges and transform their business model to align with contemporary market demands.

+### Project Description:

+The core idea of the project is to develop a comprehensive e-commerce website for Triveni Jewelers, aiming to solve the problem of limited market reach and enhance customer convenience.
+This project addresses the clear need for Triveni Jewelers to establish a robust online presence, thereby expanding their customer base, improving customer engagement, and increasing sales through a digital platform.

+### This project directly maps to the identified problem statement by offering a clear solution that not only addresses the current limitations but also leverages modern digital tools to create new opportunities for business growth and customer engagement.

 ### Industry: Lifestyle

 ## Project Title: FRT-Website: Triveni Jewelers E-Commerce Website